BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 ### The challenge of LRUD navigation
 The trouble starts when we stop using pointer interactions and start testing keyboard-based LRUD navigation.
 Cypress can easily simulate key presses, but it has no idea what’s currently focused on the page and focus is everything in LRUD.
-Every navigation step is relative: pressing the “right” key only makes sense if the correct item is focused before the key event.
+Every navigation step is relative: pressing the `right` key only makes sense if the correct item is focused before the key event.

 In a simple navigation test like:
 ```gherkin